superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 Adding simple but universal constraints augments knowledge graph embeddings to produce more optimized, explainable, and logically compliant representations.
 The embeddings gain inductive biases that mimic real-world structures and rules.
 This results in more accurate and interpretable reasoning without much additional complexity.

 ## Integrating Diverse Reasoning Frameworks

-**Papers with Code - Graph Agent: Explicit Reasoning Agent for Graphs**

 Knowledge graphs require reasoning to derive new facts, answer queries, and make predictions.
 Different techniques have complementary strengths:
 - 1. **Logical Rules** — Express knowledge as logical axioms and ontologies.
 Sound and complete reasoning through theorem proving.
 Limited uncertainty handling.